mgalicer/weather-clock-server/README.md

 # weather-clock-server
-Server built in Node and Express that provides the Arduino MKR1000 controlling the weather clock a small JSON response containing the weather forecast for the next 12 hours.
+Server built in Node and Express that provides the Arduino MKR1000 controlling the weather clock a small response to help assign color values to Neopixel LED's.